-Clinical students must complete 60 hours of personal therapy while actively enrolled at Pacifica.
-Completed hours are to be recorded on the Personal Therapy Documentation form, signed by the therapist and submitted to the Clinical Training Office.
+Doctoral students must complete 60 hours of personal therapy while actively enrolled at Pacifica.
+Completed hours are to be recorded on the Personal Therapy Documentation form, signed by the therapist and submitted to the relevant Clinical Training Office.
 Pacifica faculty strongly recommend the completion of a minimum of 25 hours of personal therapy for each year of enrollment.
 Students should refer to the Clinical Training Handbook for verification forms and required hours.

-Counseling students must complete a minimum of 5 hours by the end of each of the 10 quarters of their first, second, and third years for a total of 50 hours of personal therapy.
-Completed hours are to be recorded on the Personal Therapy Verification form, signed by the therapist and submitted to the Practicum office.
+Masters level Counseling students must complete a minimum of 5 hours by the end of each of the 10 quarters of their first, second, and third years for a total of 50 hours of personal therapy.
+Completed hours are to be recorded on the Personal Therapy Verification form, signed by the therapist and submitted to the M.A.
+Counseling Practicum office.
 Personal therapy hours must be accrued while actively enrolled at Pacifica.
-Counseling students please go online to https://www.pacifica.edu/ (Current Students, Counseling Practicum Forms, Personal Therapy Documentation Form) for verification forms and required hours.
 Students who do not fulfill the quarterly requirement for personal therapy hours will receive a 'J' grade hold in their Process of Psychotherapy or Clinical Practice course.
 'J' grade holds will be removed in the following quarter if the required number of personal therapy hours are remediated and submitted.
 Failure to remediate the grade hold within one quarter may result in clinical probation.
-For additional information, please see Supervised Clinical Guidelines available on the Pacifica Website.
+For additional information, please see the Supervised Practicum Guidelines handbook available on the Pacifica website and in the Student Resource Center and Counseling Psychology Practicum Center in D2L.

-Depth Transformative Practice Requirement in Depth Psychology Program Specializations In the Depth Psychology program, students are required to participate in transformative practice as follows: 60 hours for the Community, /Liberation, /Indigenous, and Eco-Psychologies specialization, 50 hours for the Somatic Studies specialization, and 50 hours for the Integrative Therapy and Healing Practices specialization.
+Depth Transformative Practice Requirement in Depth Psychology Program Specializations

+In the Depth Psychology program, students are required to participate in transformative practice as follows: 60 hours for the Community, /Liberation, /Indigenous, and Eco-Psychologies specialization, 50 hours for the Somatic Studies specialization, and 50 hours for the Integrative Therapy and Healing Practices specialization.